andrew-busbee/planning-poker/README.md

 ## Quick Start with Docker

+The Docker image is published as a multi-arch build and works on:
+- x86_64 (Intel/AMD servers, PCs, cloud instances)
+- ARM64 (Apple Silicon, Raspberry Pi 4/5, ARM servers)

 The easiest way to deploy the application is with Docker or Docker Compose.
 The [sample docker-compose.yml](https://github.com/andrew-busbee/planning-poker/blob/main/docker-compose.yml) file has an optional healthcheck as well:

 ### Docker